FadeDreams/kafka_microservices/README.md

 2. Run the Docker Compose configuration using `docker-compose up`.
 3. Explore the various microservices and their functionalities.

-Feel free to contribute, report issues, or provide feedback.
-Let's create a seamless and enjoyable movie ticketing experience!
+Contribute, report issues, or provide feedback to collectively enhance and create a seamless and enjoyable movie ticketing experience!